Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

 and the feedback is

-Using the PM formalism, the authors prove that the dueling bandits problem is an easy instance according to the hierarchy of PM problems.
-Further, they survey existing PM algorithms and their optimality to solve dueling bandits problems efficiently, with respect to time $ T $ and number of actions $ K $.
-Their study reveals that the $ REX3 $ algorithm \citep{GaUrCl15} for adversarial utility-based dueling bandits with a regret of $ \tilde{\bigO}(\sqrt{KT}) $ is the only optimal algorithm with respect to $T$ and $K$, and that the \Algo{SAVAGE} algorithm \citep{UrClFeNa13} for general stochastic dueling bandits with a regret of $ \bigO(K^2 \log T) $ is optimal in $T$ but not in $K$.
+Using the PM formalism, the authors prove that the dueling bandits problem is an easy instance according to the hierarchy of PM problems \citep{BaPaSz11,Ba13}, i.e., it is possible to achieve a regret bound of order $\tilde{\bigO}(\sqrt{T})$ and the difference of the loss vectors of adjacent actions are locally observable, where regret is measured as in \eqref{def_regret_pm}.

+Quite recently, \citet{kirschner2020information} suggested the Information Directed Sampling (\Algo{IDS}) algorithm for linear partial monitoring games and also consider the utility-based dueling bandits setting above as a special case.
+Their results lead to a regret bound of order $\tilde{\bigO}(\sqrt{KT}),$ which is the same as \Algo{REX3} (cf.\ Section \ref{subsec_adversarial}).